weecology/sad-comparison/chapter1.md

 | Zipf distribution (Zipf-Mandelbrot)      	| https://github.com/weecology/macroecotools.git                                    	| Branching process                          	| Power-law (Ulrich et al. 2010)                      	|

 ### Analysis

-I used a maximum likelihood to fit models to the data and likelihood based model selection to compare the fits of the different models.
+I used a maximum likelihood to fit models to the data and likelihood based model selection to compare the fits of the different models following the current best practices recommendations for empirically testing species abundance distribution models [@MatthewsWhittaker2014].
 I did not include models lacking likelihoods in the analysis.

 I used corrected Aikaike Information Criterion (AIC) weights were used to compare the fits of models while correcting for differences in the number of parameters [@BurnhamAnderson2002].
 Most of the models analyzed included two fitted parameters, with the exception of the log-series which has one parameter.
 I used AICc in these weights to address the small sample sizes (i.e., numbers of species) in some communities [@BurnhamAnderson2002].
 The model with the greatest AICc weight was determined to be the best model for that site and distributions of weights were compared to determine which models performed best across all datasets.